 Any of these shifts can result in the sense of no-self.
 This is because each step out of identification with any perspective along our journey shifts who feel we are.
 And with each shift there is less identification with the layers of individual structure that comprise who we are as human beings.

-This is the fruition of no-self, because at this point in our spiritual unfoldment, self and identity cease to have meaning, at least not in the sense they did previously.
+This matures in the fruition of no-self, because at this point in our spiritual unfoldment, self and identity cease to have meaning, at least not in the sense they did previously.
 We could still use these words to refer to the fact that we still perceive a world, but our perspective really resides outside of the whole dynamic of perceiver and perceived.
 There is only the totality of Reality beyond consciousness, beyond oneness.

 The significance of our spiritual unfoldment through the stages of no-self is that with each shift of perspective there is the progressive amplification of peace, love and joy flowing through our “no-self-ness.”
 We experience more Grace and move closer and closer towards a fuller, living reality of the Divine.